AP source: Cavs nearing deal for Hawks' Korver

 “The Hawks are trying to do what’s best for them,” Korver said.
 “The whole organization is completely different from when I came 4 1/2 years ago.

 “If there wasn’t the emotional connection that I have to Atlanta and the Hawks’ organization it would be a different story.
-From a basketball perspective, this is a great, great fit for me and I know that.”
+From a basketball perspective, (Cleveland) is a great, great fit for me and I know that.”

 The Cavs play the Brooklyn Nets in New York on Friday night, the start of a six-game trip.